JBoss Java server provider Red Hat Inc. this week disclosed a controlled beta of its JBoss Enterprise Data Grid...

 The open source movement's style of collaboration was part of important early cloud computing developments, Whitehurst said.
 Google and Yahoo are rivals, but at some fundamental technology levels they are collaborating every day, according to Whitehurst.
 Apache Hadoop may be seen as a natural example of this.

-Collaboration is a fundamental component that has gotten cloud to where it is, Whitehurst said, while admitting that non-standard APIs have become part of
+Collaboration is a fundamental component that has gotten cloud to where it is, Whitehurst said, while admitting that non-standard APIs have become part of the cloud evolution, too.

 Architecture will shift from server centric to service centric